 But as with most smart plugs, you may sometimes encounter difficulties connecting the plug to your home Wi-Fi for remote access.
 Sounds like you?
 Then you want to keep reading as I’ll walk you through the steps to resolve Wi-Fi connectivity issues with your Kasa Smart Plug.
 Let’s head right into it!

-6 Steps to Fix Kasa Smart Plug Wi-Fi Connection Issues
+6 Steps to Troubleshoot Kasa Smart Plug Wi-Fi Connection Issues

 Check Whether Your Plug Has Received Power